pxr687/islands_python_foundations/README.md

     > All images of islands were generated with https://www.redblobgames.com/maps/mapgen4/

     > Any names were generated with: https://www.fantasynamegenerators.com

-* Make page-by-page plan stating what content should be covered and map out general structure

 * Update island picture: use a different angle on the same island for every page, have a picture at the beginning of each page.

-* Maybe remove line about textbook ending with real data: link to UoB DS to show example with real dataset?
+* Maybe remove line about textbook ending with real data (on main page?): link to UoB DS to show example with real dataset?

 # Notes